The Drought Response Program

 The PDSI for Oklahoma Climate Division 8 drops below -4.0 (Extreme Drought) PDSI Current Readings

 To avoid situations where drought stages are triggered, only to be lifted a few days later, the thresholds described above should be based on the average of the previous month of data.
 Decisions on whether to implement or lift drought stages should also be made on a monthly basis.

 At the December 9, 2016 Stakeholder meeting, the DCP Task Force and Stakeholders agreed that the three following stages of drought will be utilized to trigger Response Actions:

-For the recommended Response Actions for Water Use Sectors to appropriately respond to each Drought Stage, please return to the final report link above and view the chart on pages 55-56 of the document.
+For the recommended Response Actions for Water Use Sectors to appropriately respond to each Drought Stage, please view the chart on pages 55-56 of the final report.